webpack/webpack-dev-server/examples/host-and-port/README.md

-# CLI: Host and Port Options
+# Host and Port Options

 You may choose to wish to change the host and port on which `webpack-dev-server` will run.
 The `host` and `port` options allow for that.